Gardner Syndrome Treatment & Management

 Desmoids

 Occurrence rates vary from source to source; they can be as low as 10% to as high as 35%.
-Desmoids are 852 times more common in patients with FAP or Garner syndrome than in the general population.
-Sporadic desmoids occur in the abdominal wall and extra-abdominal areas, while Gardner syndrome desmoids occur in the mesentery (50-75%) and in the abdominal wall (25-50%).
+Desmoids are 852 times more common in patients with FAP or Gardner syndrome than in the general population.
+Sporadic desmoids occur in the abdominal wall and extra-abdominal areas, whereas Gardner syndrome desmoids occur in the mesentery (50-75%) and in the abdominal wall (25-50%).
+The most common mutation associated with desmoids is on codon 1309; desmoid tumors have also been noted in persons with mutation of codons 1445, 1578, 1924, and 1962.
+[22]

 Desmoid tumors are benign and of a fibroaponeurotic source; however, local invasion or expansion can cause significant morbidity and mortality.
 Approximately 65-83% of all desmoids occur after prior abdominal surgery.
 The median age at diagnosis is 28 years.
 The signs or symptoms and complications of desmoid tumors are painful abdominal mass (50%); obstruction; and ureteric obstruction leading to hydronephrosis, hemorrhage, and fistula.

-Surgical excision is not recommended for desmoids; the recurrence rate is high (65-85%).
+Surgical excision is not recommended for desmoids, because of the high recurrence rate (65-85%).
 Surgery is reserved for life-threatening complications of infected fistula, hemorrhage, and obstruction.
-The mortality rate associated with desmoid tumors ranges from 18-31%, which is a higher than that associated with periampullary carcinoma (22%) and retained rectal carcinoma (8%).
+The mortality associated with desmoid tumors is in the range of 18-31%, which is a higher than that associated with periampullary carcinoma (22%) and retained rectal carcinoma (8%).

 Gastric lesions

 Gastric fundic gland polyps occur in approximately 90% of affected individuals.
 Most of these lesions are hyperplastic and carry no malignant potential.
-However, adenomatous polyps and their progression to gastric cancer have been observed but are extremely rare.
+However, adenomatous polyps and their progression to gastric cancer have been observed, albeit extremely rarely.

 Duodenal lesions

-Symptomatic patients should have an EGD immediately.
-Asymptomatic individuals should have an EGD in their early 20s and should have repeat examinations every 1-2 years.
+Symptomatic patients should undergo EGD immediately.
+Asymptomatic individuals should undergo EGD in their early 20s and should have repeat examinations every 1-2 years.
 Sulindac therapy has been shown to reduce epithelial proliferation and is being used.
-Rapidly growing or dysplastic polyps require a prophylactic pancreaticoduodenectomy.
+Rapidly growing or dysplastic polyps are an indication for prophylactic pancreaticoduodenectomy.

 Thyroid cancer